wgsl-tooling-wg/wesl-spec/README.md

 We'll build and promote tools to support community standard WGSL.

-**Linking** - Tools to bundle wgsl files together while translating extended WGSL into vanilla W3C WGSL.
+**Linking** - Tools to bundle WESL files together while translating WESL into vanilla W3C WGSL.

 **Test Cases** - A collection of examples to help tools interoperate.

-**WGSL Language Servers** - Enable syntax directed editing in IDEs.
+**WESL Language Servers** - Enable syntax directed editing in IDEs.
 Shader development with IDEs should be well supported.

 **Syntax Highlighters** - Display pretty extended WGSL on web pages with